Updated for 2023-2024

 Going along with accreditation, you’ll want to check to make sure that the program offers enough course and teaching practice hours.
 It’s generally accepted that a TEFL student will need at least need 100 hours of training and six hours of teaching practice to be prepared to teach English as a second language.
 If a program promises TEFL training without the hours, you should probably keep looking.

 Knowing how to get TEFL Certified is only the beginning.
 With your certification in hand, your next step is to find the foreign teaching opportunity that’s right for you.
-So see what’s available, and get ready to change some lives.
+There are lots of paid and volunteer teaching opportunities, so see what’s available, and get ready to change some lives.